DigitalCrypto/scite-mql/README.md

 - C:\Scite-MQL

-Step 2: Install Meta Trader in the following directory
+Step 2: Copy the Meta Trader libraries in the following directory

-- C:\Scite-MQL\other
+- C:\Scite-MQL\other\Includes

 Step 3: Setup your User preferences